 California's educational governance structure has vexed those who have studied it and, for more than a century, confounded those who have tried to reform it.
-In 1920, State Senator Herbert C. Jones, chairman of the Senate Education Committee, issued a report identifying the "doubleheaded system" of educational governance between the elected superintendent of public instruction and a governor-appointed Board of Education.
+In 1920, State Senator Herbert C. Jones, chairman of the Senate Education Committee, issued a report identifying the "double-headed system" of educational governance between the elected superintendent of public instruction and a governor-appointed Board of Education.
 The "Jones Report" noted that "the present California educational organization must be regarded as temporary and transitional, and dangerous for the future, and it should be superseded at the earliest opportunity by a more rational form of state educational organization."

-Several decades later, not much has changed.
-Many governance reform efforts in the Legislature or at the ballot box have stressed reducing the authority of the state superintendent of public instruction - eliminating it, in some proposals - and centralizing education policy and implementation under the governor's State Board of Education.
+16 authority of the state superintendent of public instruction - eliminating it, in some proposals - and centralizing education policy and implementation under the governor's State Board of Education.
 But the reform has not been adopted.
-Voters rejected three initiatives, in 1928, 1958 and 1968, to make the state superintendent an appointed position, which requires a constitutional amendment.
+Voters rejected three initiatives, in 1928, 1958 and 1968, to make the state superintendent an appointed position, which requires a constitutional amendment.17